 Despite spending most of her time at the Field Station, Katie is passionate about creating a safe space for LGBT and other minority students on campus.
-She is QPR trained and a member of Safe Zone.
+She has QPR and Safe Zone training.
 She is also a member of the Buffalo State Sustainability Council.

 Katie has also worked as a chemical analyst in Rochester, NY, and as an intern at the Bureau of Land Management in Salem, OR, conducting endangered species surveys for marbled murrelets and spotted owls in the old-growth forests.